digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 sonarqube   -   nproc    4096
 ```

-Make sure to reboot systems once above changes made.
+Make sure to reboot systems once the above changes made.
 Therefore New changes will reflect after the reboot.

 ### STEP 02: Install OpenJDK 11

 **Download and Install JDK 11 APT Repositories**

-Now, It's time to install Java on your system.
-Don't forget to install compatible Java version with you SonarQube version.
+Now, It's time to install java on your system.
+Don't forget to install a compatible Java version with your SonarQube version.

-First perform a system update.
+First, perform a system update.

 ```bash
 sudo apt-get update -y